-ArchiTerraPlus toolbox is revised, now it is in Archicad style, and it is possible to dock vertically on left and right sides of Archicad work area.
-It is also divided in four phases of work and two additional procedures often used during the work.
+Architerra Plus toolbox is revised, now it is in Archicad style, and it is possible to dock vertically on the left and right sides of Archicad work area.
+It is also divided into four phases of work and two additional procedures often used during the work.